Assam Career : ASACS Recruitment 2024

-Applications are invited for recruitment of various medical positions or career in ASACS Assam.
+Applications are invited for recruitment of various medical positions or career in ASACS Assam in 2024.

-Assam State AIDS Control Society (ASACS) is inviting applications from eligible candidates for recruitment to the post or career of Medical Officers, Staff Nurse and Care Coordinator altogether in ART Centres at FAAMCH Barpeta and BP Civil Hospital Nagaon.
+Assam State AIDS Control Society (ASACS) is inviting applications from eligible candidates for recruitment to the post or career of Medical Officers altogether in ART Centres at Gauhati Medical College and Assam Medical College in 2024.
+The Assam State AIDS Control Society is a registered society under the Societies Registration Act, 1860 which receives fund from Govt. of India under Domestic Budgetary Support for implementation of National AIDS Control Programs (NACP) in the State of Assam.

 Name of post : Medical Officer